fyngyrz/aa_macro/README.md

-I don't particularly appreciate WYSIWYG HTML/CSS editors, as they may generate sub-par code, may break with any application or library or operating system upgrade, and in the end, I have zero control over where and when it they break or any particular assurance I can easily correct the problem\(s\) if and when they occur.
+I don't particularly appreciate WYSIWYG HTML/CSS editors, as they may generate sub-par code, may break with any application or library or operating system upgrade, and in the end, I have zero control over where and when they break, or any particular assurance I can easily correct the problem\(s\) if and when they occur.
 So something to make generation of HTML and CSS easier, of which I had direct control... and which depended upon nothing outside of Python itself... that really seemed